 To qualify for your ESL teacher’s license, you’ll need to get approval from the school that provided your TESOL education.
 This is the case whether you are getting your initial teaching license or adding an endorsement to your current license.

 Step 4.
-Fulfill the Professional Development Requirements to Renew Your Minnesota License
+Consider Fulfill the Professional Development Requirements to Renew Your Minnesota License

 After you have become a licensed ESL teacher in Minnesota, you may want to join the state’s professional organization: MinneTESOL.
 In addition to advocating for ESL teachers in the state, it provides a number of useful resources to help you teach the subject.